German Bee Sting Cake Recipe - Oma's Bienenstich

 Notes/Hints:

-• Place the outer ring of the spring-form pan back around the bottom layer in order to neatly put the filling on the cake.
-Place the top layer into the pan.
-Let sit in fridge until needed.
-Then remove the outer ring.
+- Place the outer ring of the spring-form pan back around the bottom layer in order to neatly put the filling on the cake.
+Place the top layer that's been cut into wedges on top of the filling.
+Let sit in the fridge until ready to serve.
+Run a knife around the outer edge of the ring and remove it.
 Nice and neat!

 * * * * *